xandaschofield/stemmers/README.md

 **train.[sh,condor]**: Trains lots of topic models using Mallet.
-These arguments allow adaptive hyperparameters with asymmetric alpha and writes out a whole bunch of types of output for later use, including some diagnostics of topic coherence (though it is based on the stemmed corpora and not necessarily comparable).
+These arguments allow adaptive hyperparameters with asymmetric alpha and writes out a whole bunch of types of output for later use.
+Topic models go in states/, evaluators in evaluators/, keys in keys/, and diagnostics in diagnostics/.
+The printed text from the Mallet run that would usually go to stderr goes to outs/.

 **pull_out_betas.[py,condor]**: Finds the probability on the test set of a single-topic training set, useful for normalizing across different corpora when looking at held-out likelihood.
+The relevant outputs are the total likelihoods stored in oneoutprobs/.

 **runevals.[sh,condor]**: Computes the held-out likelihood of each topic model on a test set with Mallet using left-to-right estimation (Wallach, 2009).
 This includes total likelihoods as well as per-document and per-token likelihoods.
+Outputs go to outprobs/, docprobs/, and wordprobs/, respectively.

-**VOI.[sh,condor]**: Uses the VariationOfInformation script to compute pairwise variations of information across all stemmers for each choice of topic count and corpus.
+**voi.[sh,condor]**: Uses the VariationOfInformation script to compute pairwise variations of information across all stemmers for each choice of topic count and corpus.
+The voi files go into vois/.

 **redo_states.[sh,condor]**: Uses the combine_states script to create unstemmed versions of all state files one by one.
 Unlike other setups, where one would submit one condor job, redo_states.sh creates and submits a separate job for each state file, recreating a condor file from redo_states.condor and extra lines in special.condor.
 This hinders job tracking but makes choosing the file for each job easier.
+The resulting states go to modstates/.

+**coherences.[sh,condor]**: Takes the states redone with redo_states and uses Mallet to generate coherence scores for the resulting topics on the untreated corpus, outputting diagnostics files to coherences/.

 ### Sanity checks